auth0/docs/adldap-authentication.md

 The connector can be deployed on Windows and Linux.

-Once you have the final URL of the service (not localhost), update the `SERVER_URL` configuration setting to the new address in the `config.json` file and restart the server.
+Once you have the final URL of the service (not localhost), update the `SERVER_URL` configuration setting localted in the `config.json` file with the new address and restart the server.

 #### Deployment options